reactjs/rfcs/text/0000-useevent.md

 Here, `createKeys` is not an event, so it should be specified in the effect dependencies.
 This ensures that if the user changes the encryption settings while in the chat, and a different function is passed as `createKeys`, it will cause the API to reconnect.

+### Not all functions extracted from effects are events

-Here is another example where a piece of code is incorrectly marked as an event:
+Here is an example where a piece of code is incorrectly marked as an event:

 ```js
 function Chat({ selectedRoom, theme }) {